-The front lens, which is arguably the most important here, is comprised of six individual glass elements and packs a whopping f/1.8 aperture, making it brilliant for capturing crisp imagery in low light situations.
+The front lens, which is arguably the most important here, is comprised of six individual glass elements and packs a whopping f/1.8 aperture, which we found to be brilliant for capturing crisp imagery in low-light situations.

 On top of this, a second f/2 lens faces the cabin and is supported by four IR LED lights to boost what is often tricky, gloomy footage via an excellent Sony IMX323 sensor.
 Although not for everyone, this sort of functionality is perfect for professional drivers who may or may not want to relive any incidents that occur late on a Friday night.
 There’s also a built-in microphone to record sound.

-Thanks largely to the brilliant Sony sensor, image quality is generally very good and linking the device to a laptop or PC is as simple as it gets.
+Thanks to the brilliant Sony sensor, we found image quality to be generally very good, while linking the device to a laptop or PC is as simple as it gets.
 Front and rear footage is handily divided into two separate files too, reducing the time spent browsing the various folders for the desired clip.

 Parking Mode is also good value at this price point, as it can be switched on to auto record whenever it senses motion.
 Alas, it requires a power source, so needs to either be hard-wired into the vehicle via a separate accessory or attached to an external power source.

 There aren’t many folk outside of the professional driving world that legitimately need a three-camera setup such as this, where individual units capture footage out of the windscreen, out of the rear and inside the cabin.
 But if you’re one of those people, Viofo’s package is enticing, since it offers a lot of technology for the money.